Fisk-University/Rosenwald-Portal-Documentation/README.md

-# 📃 Rosenwald Project: Archivist Documentation
+# 📃 Rosenwald Project: Documentation

 This repository helps **archivists, librarians, and digital humanities professionals** at HBCUs and similar institutions replicate the digital archive built at Fisk University for the **Julius Rosenwald Fund** collection.
 It contains clear, non-technical guidance on how to set up, configure, and launch your own Omeka S-based site with minimal overhead and long-term sustainability.